 Amblyopia caused by refractive error:

 Amblyopia may be caused by an unequal refractive error, usually farsightedness or astigmatism, that causes a large difference in focus between the two eyes.

 Misalignment of the eyes (strabismus) can also cause amblyopia.
 The eyes produce two images—one from each eye—that normally are fused or united into a single image in the brain and then integrated to produce three-dimensional images and high levels of depth perception.
 The ability to fuse images develops during early childhood.
 If the two images are so misaligned that they cannot be fused together, the brain suppresses an image, ignoring the input from that eye.
 The brain is unaware of the image from the affected eye even though the eye may be structurally normal.
 In adults, because the visual pathways are already developed, seeing two different images results in double vision (diplopia) rather than in loss of vision.

-To detect problems in visual development, vision screening for all children should be started during early well-child examinations and continued throughout childhood.
+To detect problems in visual development, vision screening for all children should be started during early well-child examinations, preferably around age 3, and continued throughout childhood.
 In some areas, preschool children are screened by volunteers and local and regional agencies.
 Once children reach school age, screening is done in school by health practitioners.
 If a problem is found during screening, the child should see an eye doctor, either an ophthalmologist or an optometrist.